fimmtiu/CallLogs/README.md

 app/views/dashboard/index.html.erb
 ```

-If you want to try it out, log in as `demo@goclio.com` with the password
+Try the app out yourself! https://clio-call-logs.herokuapp.com/
+* Login: demo@goclio.com
+* Password: testtest

+(If the Heroku app has an empty dashboard, you'll want to reseed the
+database with `heroku pg:reset DATABASE && heroku run rake db:migrate
+db:seed`.)

-`testtest`.
-(And if you'd like to generate an egregiously large data set to
+If you'd like to generate an egregiously large data set locally to test
-test with, pass `HUGE=1` as an environment variable to `rake db:seed` --
+with, pass `HUGE=1` as an environment variable to `rake db:seed` -- beware,
-beware, though, it'll be very slow.)
+though, it'll be very slow.
+(And don't try it on Heroku!)